fipe2200/UNIX/Tentor/Frågor/Fråga 1.md

 - **Choice 2**: *"crontab"*
-	The 'crontab' is a file containing the schedule of various cron entries that should be run at specified times.
+	The 'crontab' file is containing the schedule of various cron entries that run scripts or Linux Commands at specified times and intervals.
+It is ideal for repetitive tasks such as system maintenance, backups, and updates.

 	#Eample
 		MIN	HOUR DOM MON DOW **CMD**